 Road

 If you prefer to drive, take Interstate 5 all the way to Burlington and take exit 230 for WA-20.
 When you reach the 2-lane roundabout on Fidalgo Island, stay in the left lane and take the second exit to continue south on SR 20 W. After about 4-miles you will reach Deception Pass Bridge which connects Fidalgo Island with Whidbey Island.
-This route takes about 1 hour 40 mins to 2 hours depending on traffic.
+This route takes about 1-hour 40-mins to 2-hours depending on traffic.

 Whidbey Island itinerary notes

 - You will need a Discover Pass to enter the Historic Sites and State Parks on this long weekend from Seattle.
 You can buy it online in advance (allow 2-weeks for delivery) or grab one on arrival at the first Park.
 I recommend buying an annual pass if you are going to follow this itinerary over the 3-days or plan to take more weekend trips from Seattle.
-Also, note that if like us you make your weekend getaways using GIG Car, your rental includes a Discover Pass which is usually laminated to the windscreen.

 Whidbey Island long weekend itinerary